Knowledge and learning skills exchange

 Support Cambridgeshire has a direct offer: Support local community organisations with skill and expertise.

 Give some of your time, or your staff’s time to mentor and guide a community group.
 Watch a group grow through the application of your expertise.

-Not a long never ending project, but a bite sized element of support, given when you can.
+It doesn’t have to be never-ending project, but a bite-sized element of support, given when you can.

 For more information or to support us contact Support Cambridgeshire or complete our online form outlining what areas you’re interested in and skills you can offer.

 There are many ways you can help and assist:

 Local business have skills and experience in financial accounting, human resources and organisational development which they can impart to new and existing community organisations, to help them strengthen, grow and become more organised and accountable.

 Gifts in Kind

 Local business can often provide meeting venues free of charge, or assist in supporting community events.

 Local business can support community organisations with products and services.